-5.1 Insert Maintenance
+6. Maintenance

-This insert will give many years of reliable service if used and maintained properly.
-Some of the internal components of the firebox, such as firebricks, baffle and air tubes will wear over time under intense heat.
-Defective parts should always be replaced with original parts.
-See Appendix 10: Exploded Diagram and Parts List.
-Firing each load hot to begin a cycle as described above will not cause premature deterioration of the insert.
-However, letting the insert run with the air intake fully open for entire burn cycles can cause damage over time.
-The hotter the insert becomes throughout burn cycles, the more quickly its components will deteriorate.
-For this reason, the insert should never be left unattended while a new load is being fired hot.
+This heater will give many years of reliable service if used and maintained properly.
+Internal components of the firebox such as firebricks or refractory panels, baffle and air tubes will wear over time.
+Defective parts should always be replaced with original parts see "Appendix 7: Exploded Diagram and Parts List".
+To avoid premature deterioration, follow the lighting and reloading procedures in section "5.
+Burning Wood Efficiently" and also avoid letting the heater run with the air intake fully open for entire burn cycles.